ietf-wg-asdf/SDF/sdf.md

 Registries
 ----------

-IANA is requested to create an "SDF Parameters" registry, with the sub-registries defined in this Section.
+IANA is requested to create an "SDF Parameters" registry group, with the registries defined in this Section.

 ### Quality Name Prefixes {#qnp}

-IANA is requested to create a "Quality Name Prefixes" sub-registry in the "SDF Parameters" registry, with the following template:
+IANA is requested to create a "Quality Name Prefixes" registry in the "SDF Parameters" registry group, with the following template:

 Prefix:
 : A name composed of lower case ASCII letters and digits, starting